Why Would Courts Order a Drug Test?

 Think Twice Before Asking a Court to Order Drug Testing

 If a client comes to me and tells me that custody is at issue and that one parent is using drugs or has recently used drugs than one of the the first things I will ask them, other than questions pertaining to the safety of the child, is whether they also use drugs or if they could pass a drug test.
 The reason I would ask that is because if you request a court to order a drug test of the other party it is very likely that the requesting party is also going to have to test as well.
 The court can order that this happen on their own motion, it is not necessary for an opposing party or attorney to request a drug test for the party requesting a drug test.
 If both parties fail a drug test then it is very likely that in addition to harming your own case, Child Protective Services could get involved in your life and you will have a whole other big issue to deal with that you had not anticipated at all.
-If you know that you don't use drugs and that you could pass a drug test then asking a court to order a drug test of the other party could be helpful to your case if that other party is a drug user.
-Be wary here as well however because if the other side tests negative then you could end up paying for the drug testing, you could end up paying either way depending on how the court decides to divide up the costs, but the chances of paying are higher if the other party tests negative.
+If you know that you don't use drugs and that you could pass a drug test, then asking a court to order a drug test of the other party could be helpful to your case if that other party is a drug user.
+Be wary here however, because if the other side tests negative then you could end up paying for the drug testing, you could end up paying either way depending on how the court decides to divide up the costs, but the chances of paying are higher if the other party tests negative.

 If You Need Help With A Child Custody Case then Hire an Attorney